-I'm a self-taught UX designer with a passion for learning, making, and cutting edge technology.
 As a kid, I always had an eye for design.
 I paid attention to ads and magazines, and in high school I took every art class possible, including photography and graphic design.
-In college, I majored in Graphic Design before making the jump into UX design.
+In college, I majored in Graphic Art with a minor in Marketing before making the jump UX Design.

-At the end of 2013, I moved to Pittsburgh, PA to self-study UX design alongside my best friend, who was getting his Master's in Human Computer Interaction.
-Siphoning knowledge from him, his classmates, and every available online resource I could, I learned enough to get a job offer at a healthcare startup in San Francisco, called Hale Health.
+I moved to Pittsburgh, PA to self-study UX design alongside my best friend, who was getting his Master's Degree in Human Computer Interaction from Carnegie Mellon.
+Siphoning knowledge from him, his classmates, and every available online resource I could, I learned enough to receive a job offer at a healthcare startup in San Francisco, called Hale Health.

 I grew up watching films that showed a brighter future.
-Shows like Star Trek painted a picture of a utopic world, and promises of a connected and technology-proficient world.
+Shows like Star Trek painted a picture of a utopic world, and promises of a connected and technology-proficient era.

 I expected the future I lived in to be filled with high-tech gadgetry that enhanced humanity, and when I look around me, I see a lot of that work happening.
 Advances in quantum computing, robotocs, artificial inteligence, virtual and augmented reality, self-driving cars, and space travel captivate my imagination and give me hope.
 I see opportunities for me to leverage my skills and do my small part to make this world a better place.